microsoft/pxt-arcade/docs/skillmap/space.md

 ### space-activity6

-* name: Fuel Up!
+* name: The Art of Darts
 * type: tutorial
-* description: Use an extension to add a fuel gauge to your ship.
-Make sure to refuel often!
+* description: Use arrays to switch up the kinds of darts fired from your ship.
-* tags: intermediate, extensions
+* tags: intermediate, arrays, lists
 * next: space-cert-1

 * url: /skillmap/space/space6